Women in the July Uprising: Essential Then—Why Erased Now?

 Felipe Romero Beltrán is a Colombian photographer based between Madrid, Spain, and Paris, France.
 His artistic endeavors are deeply rooted ...

-Hoda Afshar (b.
-Iran 1983) is a visual artist and documentary maker whose practice focuses on the intricate relationships between ...
+Hoda Afshar is a visual artist and documentary maker from Iran whose practice focuses on the intricate relationships between politics ...

 Indre Serpytyte is a Lithuanian artist based in London whose multidisciplinary practice spans photography, sculpture, installation, and painting.
 Her work ...